MLIS Program Performance

 Library and information science is the first professional career for many of our recent graduates (55%).
-Others are changing their career focus, having previously worked in a wide variety of fields, such as education, communications, fundraising, and social work.
+Others are changing their career focus, having previously worked in a wide variety of fields, such as education, communications, performing arts and non-profit sectors.

 Now that they have earned their MLIS degree, 80% have permanent, full-time positions and are working in diverse LIS career environments, including public libraries, academic libraries, K-12 schools, and special libraries.

 Their job titles are just as varied as their employers and include Media Archive Manager, Adjunct Librarian, Teacher Librarian, Data Analytics and Visualization Librarian, Youth Services Librarian, Web Services and Student Engagement Librarian, and many more positions.